Own-Data-Privateer/hoardy-mail/README.md

 Which, sure, they could be, if you reuse passwords.
 But them implying that everything except their own web-mail UI is "insecure" is kinda funny given that they do use SMTP to transfer mail between servers and [signing in with Google prompts](https://web.archive.org/web/20230702050207/https://support.google.com/accounts/answer/7026266?co=GENIE.Platform%3DAndroid&hl=en) exists.
 I.e. you can borrow someone's phone, unlock it (passcode? peek over their shoulder or just get some video surveillance footage of them typing it in public; fingerprint? they leave their fingerprints all over the device itself, dust with some flour, take a photo, apply some simple filters, 3D-print the result, this actually takes ~3 minutes to do if you know what you are doing), ask Google to authenticate via prompt.
-Done, you can login to everything with no password needed.
+Done, you can login into everything with no password needed.
 And Google appears to give no way to disable Google prompts if your account has an attached Android device.
 Though, you can make Google prompts ask for a password too, but that feature needs special setup.
 Meanwhile, "legacy" passwords are not secure, apparently?